thm-projects/ilias-flashcards/README.md

 	cd /path/to/application
 	sencha app build

-During this process a folder called *build* with a subfolder *production* will be created inside the project folder.
+During this process a folder called `build` with a subfolder `production/LearningApp` will be created inside the project folder.
 The content of this subfolder can be moved directy to a HTTP server installation or manually packed to a web application archive.

 ## Connector